Academic Lab – A scheduled time for 5th-8th grade students to learn and practice skills, not a study hall

 Website– Our website address is www.horizonsk8school.org.
 This is the go-to place for All Things Horizons.

-Winter Sports – Students in every grade participate once a week for 3-4 weeks of winter sports including ice skating, snow boarding, snow shoeing, downhill and cross country skiing.
-In addition to being a vital part of our PE program, Winter Sports support community building,out of school learning and appropriate risk taking.
+Winter Sports – Students in every grade participate once a week for 3-4 weeks of winter sports including ice skating, snowboarding, snowshoeing, alpine and nordic skiing.
+In addition to being a vital part of our PE program, Winter Sports support community building, expeditionary learning, and appropriate risk-taking.